 The smaller operators in Mumbai Dharavi depart from this format.
-Be the Local (BTL) explain that the tours have a social benefit because the hired guides are students from Dharavi or other disadvantaged neighbourhoods and earn a living through the guiding job.
-There is no other indication of a social benefit of the tour profits and no information on how tour profits are used.
+Be the Local (BTL) explain that the tours have a social benefit because the hired guides are students from Dharavi or other disadvantaged neighbourhoods, and earn a living through the guiding job.
+There is no other indication of a social benefit of the tour profits, and no information on how tour profits are used.
 The tour guides and founders highlight existing social ties to the community and their own personal stories.
 One other slum tour operator, SG, a group of four young men, put even more emphasis on the personal story.
-The SG themselves as hip-hop and break dance artists attempting to realize their creative aspirations.
+The SG presents themselves as hip-hop and break dance artists attempting to realize their creative aspirations.
 The tour guiding narrative functions like a case study to break down the big picture of the slum and its problems by engaging the tourists in the story of the personal struggle of the guides.
 The tourists are no longer merely addressed as outside observers, but are here invited into a close encounter with local residents and artists.
 The guides no longer function as mediators between residents and tourists, but take the role of residents themselves.

 Regarding the main tour operators in Kibera, respectively EKT and KT, both their narrative and actual slum tour are scripted, just as is the case with RTT.
 The guides here explain that the slum tours aim to create an understanding of the living conditions and livelihood of the slum residents in Kibera.
 The slum tour is supposed to be an eye-opener, allowing tourists to gain an insight into what is happening within the slum, by providing first-hand experiences – an educational experience.
 The itinerary for the slum tour with EKT is similar to the tour with KT, sharing several key highlights and visiting points.
 These include visits to a HIV/Aids women empowerment project, including a day care centre.
-Another regular visit on the itinerary different workshops that make jewellery from animal bones. these visits, the tourists are welcomed by slum residents who operate these projects.
+Another regular visit on the itinerary is different workshops that make jewellery from animal bones.
+During these visits, the tourists are welcomed by slum residents who operate these projects.
 The tour guides step into the background as the projects are introduced.
-The tourists are encouraged to purchase products, and also encouraged to help set countries.
+The tourists are encouraged to purchase products, and also encouraged to help set sales opportunities in their countries of origin.
 Through these visits, the tour guides display their social ties and collaborations within the community.
 One of the founders of KT explained

 “[In Kibera, there are] many projects.
 We plan, which projects which groups, and tour guide.
-The next group next day will go to different project in different village.
+The next group next day will go to different project in different village. ...
 If we have tours on daily basis, then everyone would be smiling always everyday.
 But if only have tours once in a day and two weeks another tour, how could you work that?
-But on good times we can support the whole community all the time)
+But on good times we can support the whole community all the time” (KT)

-The tourists are thus offered a role in supporting these projects directly however, the tourists are not informed in detail about the use of the proceeds of the tours.
+The tourists are thus offered a role in supporting these projects directly; however, the tourists are not informed in detail about the use of the proceeds of the tours.
 On our request, the guides and founders from KT and EKT explained that all income was used to pay for wages and expenses.
 Detailed information on wages to guides and on profits of the organisations was not obtainable.
-KUFET openly explained the business operations, costs and payments on request.
-Proceeds from the tour were used for the maintenance of a school run by KUFET, including teachers’ salaries, books and food for the school .
+KUFET openly explained the business operations, costs, and payments on request.
+Proceeds from the tour were used for the maintenance of a school run by KUFET, including teachers’ salaries, books, and food for the school children.